DamirUtje/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

 This repository contains an implementation of the Rock-Paper-Scissors game.
 Its backend provides a RESTful API service which is based on Spring Boot.
-The associated frontend was implemented with Angular8.
+The associated frontend is implemented with Angular8.

 ## Rules

-In addition to the standard mode with allowed hand signs rock, paper and scissors, the game contains an extended mode with the hand sign well.
+The game is played in best-of mode.
+If a player wins the predetermined odd number of rounds, the entire game is considered won.
+In addition to the standard set of allowed hand signs rock, paper and scissors, the game contains an extended set with the hand sign "well".

 Default mode:

-* Rock beats Scissors
+- Rock beats Scissors
-* Scissors beats Paper
+- Scissors beats Paper
-* Paper beats Rock
+- Paper beats Rock

 Extended mode:

-* Rock beats Scissors
+- Rock beats Scissors
-* Scissors beats Paper
+- Scissors beats Paper
-* Paper beats Rock and Fountain
+- Paper beats Rock and Fountain
-* Fountain beats Rock and Scissors
+- Fountain beats Rock and Scissors

-The extended mode can be enabled via REST-api parameters.
+Both settings can optionally be configured via the REST API parameters.
+Otherwise, the classic set of hand signs in the best-of-3 mode applies.